 The National Restaurant Association and several industry efforts advise restaurants to spend between three to six percent of sales on marketing.
 While these guidelines seem easy to abide by, the overwhelming amount of marketing tactics — from email marketing to social media — often causes restaurant owners to overspend.

-You want to find a balance in your marketing efforts so you can maximize your cost per acquisition as you are managing your restaurant.
+You want to find a balance in your marketing efforts so you can maximize your cost per acquisition as you’re managing a restaurant.
 If you are overspending, consider some of these cost-friendly marketing tactics.

 Gift cards are a great way to drive purchases, create customer loyalty, and promote your restaurant overall.
 Placing gift cards at hostess stands or in front of registers is a tactful way to catch the customer’s eye, but there are other ways to leverage gift cards at the restaurant.
 For instance, running gift card specials — like buy one, get one half off — incentivizes loyal customers to buy multiple gift cards to give to family and friends who haven’t been to your restaurant.
 This promotional trick can allow you to vastly expand your customer base.
 You can also use gift cards for upselling purposes or during raffles and restaurant competitions.